vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

 This repo provides a simple serverless Hello web app based on Spring Boot and Spring Cloud Function.

-It can be deployed as a standalone web app or as a Kubernetes Deployment and Service or on Azure Spring Apps.
+It can be deployed as a standalone web app, as a Tanzu Application Platform workload resource or, as a Kubernetes Deployment and Service.

 ## The code

-> **NOTE**: The project is configured for Java 11, if you prefer a different version, then modify the `java.version` property in `pom.xml`.
+> **NOTE**: The project uses Spring Boot 3.0 and is configured for Java 17.

 The project contains the following Function bean definition: